TakieddineSOUALHI/Autonomous-Tutlebot3-/README.md

 ## General information
 The project was followed closely by the professors Sylvain Argentieri and Fabien Vérité, because the arena was to be used during practical lab session for a robotics class for first year Master students.
-The team was made of 14 students from different specialties.
-It was divided into two groups, the first group focused on the robot and the second on the arena.
-All of the virtual work was done using ROS.

 ## The robot
 The task of the robot tean was to add a RaspberryPi camera onto the TurtleBot3 Burger.
 They had to design a support for the camera so